 Why proper disposal?

-Medications can harm others they are not prescribed for, including children and animals as well.
-And disposing of old medications reduces the risk of unintentional use, overdose and illegal abuse.
-Plus, a wide range of prescription drugs has been detected in lakes, streams, rivers and drinking water supplies due to flushing them down the toilet.
+Medications can harm those who have not been prescribed, including children and animals.
+Disposing of old medications reduces the risk of unintentional use, overdose, and illegal abuse.
+Proper disposal also cancels out the environmental hazards of washing these medications down the drain.
+A wide range of prescription drugs have been detected in lakes, streams, rivers and drinking water supplies due to people irresponsibly flushing them down the toilet.

 How do I throw away unused or expired medicine?

-- Mix the medicine with something that masks the medicine or makes it unappealing, like kitty litter or used coffee grounds.
+- Mix the medicine with something that masks the drug or makes it unappealing, like kitty litter or used coffee grounds.

 - Put the mixture in a container or plastic bag and place it in your trash.